jparevalo/CYK-Algorithm/README.md

 	vii) Write down only ONE grammar per file.

 WORDS:
-	i) The first line must contain the number of RULES present in the grammar. ii) Each WORD must be in a different line.
+	i) The first line must contain the number of WORDS to analize. ii) Each WORD must be in a different line.